Kush-munot/Flutter_Projects/Readme.md

 **Thoughts:**
 - This is same as the React.js component reusing and quite similar too.
 UI Building in Flutter is a bit Tough
+### Day 9: [5th September]

+**Today's Progress:**
+- Learned to make Buttons and redirect them to a website. any External Links.
+- Tried Nesting widgets like InkWell, Containers, etc on child and children modes.
+- Made the UI a bit more good looking.

+**Thoughts:**
+- Flutter seems a bit difficult UI wise but still googling and finding stuff on internet helps me a lot.

 ## Resources